 - Exercise regularly.
 Regular aerobic exercise, such as walking or swimming, can increase your endurance, keep your body more nimble and help you cope with DISH.
 Talk with your doctor before starting an exercise program.

 - Achieve and maintain a desirable weight.
-Since obesity is associated with DISH, losing weight may help keep the disease from progressing and lower your risk of complications.
+Since obesity is associated with DISH, losing weight might help keep the disease from progressing and lower your risk of complications.

 Preparing for your appointment

-If you have signs and symptoms common to DISH, make an appointment with your family doctor or a general practitioner.
+You're likely to start by seeing your family doctor or a general practitioner.
 After an initial evaluation, your doctor might refer you to a specialist such as a rheumatologist, physiatrist, orthopedic surgeon or neurologist.

 Here's some information to help you get ready for your appointment.